fanart-tv/fanartwiki/docs/ImageTypes/TV/characterart.md

-# **Overview**
+!!! info "Overview"

     - TV Show CharacterArts are images of a tvshow characters or recognizable object of the TV Show with a transparent background
     - Can be used while browsing your media center library to show next to the poster/banner or as a recognizable navigation item

 ---